Old Main (University of Arkansas): Architectural features

 The north tower stands 130 feet tall and the south tower stands 123 feet tall.
 The front doors of the building still retain their original hinges.
 The cornerstone of the building lists its original cost in 1871 dollars, $186,000.
 The sweeping stairwell leading to the attic of the building found at the center of the top floor is original to the structure.
 The walls of the rooms in the central "shotgun" hallway are structural and largely conform to the plan of the original building.
 The cast-iron sides of the seats in the Giffels auditorium are supposedly cast from original molds.

 Arboretum

-The arboretum (the large lawn area in front of Old Main) is a home to one of every type of tree in Arkansas (with a few exceptions, such as the umbrella magnolia, Magnolia tripetala) and once used to be a training ground for military officers when military tactics were taught at the University.
+The arboretum (the large lawn area in front of Old Main) is a home to several of Arkansas's native trees and once used to be a training ground for military officers when military tactics were taught at the University.
 It also served as a place where the band would march and play.
 Today, the band practices in Baum East (a parking lot on campus), and the arboretum is simply a green space where students can study, play games, or simply stroll through and enjoy.